Donji Kokoti: Economy

 As it is situated near the major M-2.3 road, Donji Kokoti are the seat of many construction companies, import companies, furniture and car-factory salons.
 In new period, near the borders of the settlement was built new hotel, indoor sport arena "Verde", swimming pool, university and elementary school.
 Still, one of main activity of local residents is agriculture, especially producing of watermelons, grapes, other fruit and tomatoes.
 Fishing on Sitnica and Morača rivers is also one of the main activities of local residents, especially during the winter and spring months.

 Education

 As a part of fast developing micro region, Donji Kokoti are close to few new educational institutions.
 Near the borders of settlement, at 2007 is built University of Donja Gorica.
 Before that, at the same place is opened Elementary school "Vlado Milić", for pupils from Lješkopolje region.
 Children from Donji Kokoti are a part of two state-owned kindergartens – in Donja Gorica and Farmaci.

 Demographics

 Donji Kokoti are among the Podgorica suburban settlements with continuous population growth.
-According to 2011 census, it had a population of 1,073.
-According to 2011 census, he majority of Donji Kokoti citizens are Montenegrins.
-According to 2011 census, there was a 62 percent of Montenegrin population and 28 percent of Serbs.
-By religious views, dominant majority of population are Orthodox Christians (88.70%).
+According to 2023 census, it had a population of 1,690.
+The majority of Donji Kokoti citizens are Montenegrins.
+According to 2011 census, there was a 52 percent of Montenegrin population and 38 percent of Serbs.
+By religious views, dominant majority of population are Orthodox Christians (92.40%).